-- coconut oil
+- 1 tablespoon of coconut oil

-- sea salt
+- ¼ teaspoon of sea salt

-- nutmeg and cinnamon
+- Pinch of nutmeg

-- unsweetened coconut
+- 3 tablespoons of shredded unsweetened coconut

 Start by heating some coconut oil in a non stick frying pan and cooking the apples and nuts, until the apples are tender and the nuts are just starting to brown.
 Add some coconut milk and cook for a minute or so.

 Stir in the shredded coconut milk and spices and then add the dried fruit.
-Mix well and lower the heat and cook about 3 minutes covered. ( Don’t cook too long.
+Mix well and lower the heat and cook about 3 minutes covered.
+(Don’t cook too long.
 You want the nuts to still have some crunch.)

 Top with a sliced banana and a few raw almonds and drizzle with some melted coconut butter.
-(This stuff is amazing right out of the jar or drizzled on fruit, too.)
+This stuff is amazing right out of the jar or drizzled on fruit, too.

 If you want a creamier porridge style mixture, add in a bit of unsweetened coconut milk.